De Haas-van Alphen effect and a giant temperature peak in heavy fermion SmB$_6$ compound

-where $\alpha>0$ and $\alpha \ll 1$ is a measure of how heavy the $f-$ electrons are, $\xi_{\bf k} = \frac{{\bf k}^2}{2m} - \mu$ is chosen to conveniently describe the cross-section of the two electrons spectra, and $\theta$ corresponds to the hybridization between $d-$ and $f-$ electrons and in principle should be considered self-consistently just like it is done in \cite{Zyuzin2023}.
-The Fermi energy is set to the cross-section of the two electron spectra.
+where $\alpha>0$ and $\alpha \ll 1$ is a measure of how heavy the $f-$ electrons are, $\xi_{\bf k} = \frac{{\bf k}^2}{2m} - \mu$ is chosen to conveniently describe the crossing of the two electrons spectra, $m$ is the effective mass, and $\theta$ corresponds to the hybridization between $d-$ and $f-$ electrons and in principle should be considered self-consistently just like it is done in \cite{Zyuzin2023}.
+Note that $\mu$ isn't the Fermi energy, but rather a parameter in the quadratic expansion of the spectrum.
+The Fermi energy is set to the crossing point of the two electron spectra, i.e. $\epsilon_{\mathrm{F}} = 0$.
+We could have chosen $\epsilon_{\mathrm{F}} \neq 0$.
+It is expected that in the slight vicinity of $\epsilon_{\mathrm{F}} = 0$ this deviation will not change our analysis presented below.
+However, a significant deviation will cause spatial dependence of the mean field solution for the hybridization.
+We wish to avoid this case in this paper.
 Resulting dispersion assuming mean field ansatz for the hybridization, $\theta = \mathrm{const}(t;{\bf r})$ and $\theta^{*} = \bar{\theta}$, is